Carvajal's first real taste of first team football came at the BayArena. - © imago sportfotodienst

 With Leverkusen finishing third, just a point behind the previous season's champions Borussia Dortmund, and impressively securing a place in the UEFA Champions League group stages for the 2013/14 campaign, Carvajal could legitimately have hoped for still more from another 12 months at the BayArena.

 But the backdraft of the Spanish full-back trailing a blaze through the Bundesliga in a stunning season in Germany was that a fire was lit under Madrid.
-With their belief in his potential now confirmed by season-long proof, they quickly seized upon the opportunity to reel Carvajal back in.
+With their belief in his potential now confirmed by season-long proof, they quickly seized upon the opportunity to reel Carvajal back in, and even moved Ramos to centre back to accomodate him.

 Cue heartbreak for Leverkusen fans, but the delights of Cologne's majestic cathedral - just along the river from Leverkusen - or anywhere else for that matter were never going to be a match for one who worshipped at the church of Di Stefano, Puskas and the galacticos.